blogdaren/PHPCreeper/Docs/README.md

             //set guzzle config membere here
             //..............................

+            //use headless browser to crawl dynamic pages 'headless_browser' => [
+                'headless' => false,
+                /* more browser options for chrome to see: */ /* https://github.com/chrome-php/chrome?tab=readme-ov-file#available-options */
+            ],

+            //whether to extract sub url or not, note that engine just extract the sub url,
+            //but it won't be pushed into the task queue, so you can use the callback API
+            //`onParserFindUrl` to do this job as you expected. (optional, default `true`) 'extract_sub_url'  => true,

             //in addition to the built-in parameters, you can also configure user-defined parameters,
             //which are very useful in the upstream and downstream service chain application scenarios.
             'user_define_key1' => 'user_define_value1',
             'user_define_key2' => 'user_define_value2',

-            //use headless browser to crawl dynamic pages 'headless_browser' => [
-                'headless' => false,
-                /* more browser options for chrome to see: */ /* https://github.com/chrome-php/chrome?tab=readme-ov-file#available-options */
-            ],
         ),
     ),